-- Immunisations are a quick, easy way to protect people against a large number of different diseases, including serious infectious diseases as well as some cancers - The routine immunisation schedule regularly expands with the addition of new vaccines, most recently nasal flu spray for children aged 2-11, meningitis B vaccine, and opportunistic HPV vaccine for men who have sex with men - Cardiff and Vale has historically had relatively low uptake of vaccinations compared with other parts of Wales, although uptake is above most benchmarked averages in England.
+- Immunisations are a quick, easy way to protect people against a large number of different diseases, including serious infectious diseases as well as some cancers - The routine immunisation schedule regularly expands and changes including the addition of new vaccines.
+From 2020/21, the PCV schedule for infants will change and HPV will be introduced for boys in Year 8/9 alongside the programme for girls. - Cardiff and Vale has historically had relatively low uptake of vaccinations compared with other parts of Wales, although uptake is above most benchmarked averages in England.
 Uptake is significantly lower in our area in more deprived communities, and among people in some ethnic minority groups.
-Uptake of flu vaccine among staff and pregnant women is above the Wales average - Data cleanliness, by keeping records up to date, is important in ensuring uptake rates are accurate and efforts to improve uptake are targeted appropriately - Vaccination uptake rates for pre-school children and flu vaccination are key WG targets
+Uptake of flu vaccine among staff and pregnant women is above the Wales average. - Data cleanliness, by keeping records up to date, is important in ensuring uptake rates are accurate and efforts to improve uptake are targeted appropriately. - Vaccination uptake rates for pre-school children and flu vaccination are key WG targets